 1975 The Norman Conquests, a trilogy of comedies by Alan Ayckbourn, opens at the Morosco Theatre.
 The cast includes stars Ken Howard, Richard Benjamin, Paula Prentiss, and Estelle Parsons.
-The production runs for 76 performances.
 The trilogy is revived on Broadway in 2009 and wins the Tony Award for Best Revival of a Play.

 2003 Al Pacino, Meryl Streep, and Emma Thompson star in HBO's TV adaptation of Tony Kushner's Tony and Pulitzer-winning Angels in America, which draws 4.2 million viewers, making it the year's top cable movie.
-It goes on to win 11 Emmy Awards, the most ever for a single broadcast.
+It goes on to win 11 Emmy Awards, the most ever for a a miniseries or made for television movie.

 2008 The Olivier Award-winning Slava's Snowshow, already an Off-Broadway hit known for its climactic blizzard and its wordless clowns who roam a wintry landscape, opens at the Helen Hayes Theatre.
 The show features a cast of ten, including creator Slava Polunin.